Z3r0n3us/automated-recon-tool/README.md

 API Key Management:
 Loads API keys from a config/api_keys.json file.
 Subdomain Enumeration:

-Subdomain Enumeration:
 Uses dnspython to perform DNS resolution and find subdomains.
 Subdomains are specified in the subdomains.txt file.

-Uses dnspython to perform DNS resolution and find subdomains.
 Port Scanning:

-Integrates with nmap using the python-nmap library to scan for open ports based on the selected port range.
+Integrates with Nmap using the python-nmap library to scan for open ports based on the selected port range.
 Vulnerability Detection:
 Uses the Shodan API to check for known vulnerabilities associated with the target’s IP address.
 Port Range Options:
 common: Scans ports 1-1024.
-extended: Scans ports 1-12000.
+extended: Scans ports 1-5000.
 all: Scans all ports 0-65535.
 custom: Allows specifying a custom range or list of ports.

 ## Examples